Probation and Parole

 The probation/parole officers within the Division of Probation and Parole routinely conduct pre-sentence investigations and write pre-sentence reports in felony cases statewide for the Superior Court.
 These officers also enforce conditions of supervision established by the Alaska Board of Parole and the Court, such as treatment issues, substance abuse, mental health, and ensuring offenders pay restitution/fines.
 The Division of Probation and Parole faces a major challenge in handling the increasing numbers of probationer/parolees across the state.
 Probation and Parole also continues to play a key role in population management to relieve institutional overcrowding problems by exploring applications for technology, such as electronic monitoring and by targeting higher-risk offenders for intervention prior to revocation, such as EPP (Enhanced Probation) and ISSP (Intensive Supervision Surveillance Program).

-This region covers the northern and southeastern parts of the state, supervising adult felons through eight district offices in Fairbanks, Barrow, Bethel, Kotzebue, Nome, Juneau, Ketchikan, Sitka, and the Statewide Pre-Sentence Unit in Anchorage, with a total staff compliment of 46.
+This region covers the northern and southeastern parts of the state, supervising adult felons through eight district offices in Barrow, Fairbanks, Juneau, Ketchikan, Kotzebue, Nome, and Sitka, with a total staff compliment of 46.
 The region's 33 probation officers, assisted by Criminal Justice Technicians, supervise offenders and prepare presentence investigation reports for the superior Courts in each District.
 The Northern Region is geographically the largest and most remote region in the state, requiring officers to regularly travel from their home communities to isolated small towns and villages.These approximately 145 communities are often many miles from connecting road systems, requiring travel by small aircraft, snow machine and boats.
 The Northern Region is comparable in size to the combined square mileage of Washington, Oregon, Idaho, Nevada, and Montana.
 The region is comprised of the Second and Fourth Judicial Districts.

-This region comprises the Municipality of Anchorage and the City of Whittier with a staff compliment of fifty-four positions.
+This region includes Anchorage with a staff compliment of fifty-four positions.
 Probation officers supervise adult felons on probation or parole in a primarily urban region, working with community resources throughout the area.